Erriez/nbfc/README.md

 It comes with a powerful configuration system, which allows to adjust it to many different notebook models.

 ## NBFC fork to support HP Pavilion 17-ab240nd
-This is a fork of the "NoteBook FanControl" project to support the HP Pavilion 17-ab240nd Notebook for Windows 10.
+This is a fork of the [NoteBook FanControl](https://github.com/hirschmann/nbfc) project to support the HP Pavilion 17-ab240nd Notebook for Windows 10.

 The HP Pavilion 17-ab240nd build-in CPU fan is automatically controlled by hardware which consists of 4 fan speeds:
 * Step 1.
 On:              Noisy, but acceptable